alfonsof/aws-java-examples/awslambdadelete/README.md

   java -jar awslambdadelete.jar lambda-function
   ```

-  You can use as Lambda function name:
+  You can use as Lambda function name 2 options:

   * Function name